floledermann/another-dimension/README.md

 #### *`dimensionInstance.toNumber(targetUnit)`*

-Returns the dimension converted to targetUnit, as a Number.
-If targetUnit is not specified, return the unconverted value.
+Returns the dimension converted to `targetUnit`, as a Number.
+If `targetUnit` is not specified, return the unconverted value.

 ```javascript
 let dim = Dimension("1in");